sourcehut-mirrors/chawan/lib/chaseccomp/README.md

 doesn't support a syscall, its "allow" rule just doesn't get compiled in.

+Ideally, the filter should be constructed by sorting the syscalls in order of usage frequency and then checking each syscall with ifeqdef.

 Also note, the following statement is prepended to every filter, with an automatically determined audit arch nr: